csdamo/csdamo/README.md

 I have a degree in humanities and I have experience in historical archives but now I decided to change career.

-📖 I’m currently learning about logic, algorithms and C language.
+📖 I’m currently learning about logic, algorithms, C language, Git and GitHub.